-The research endeavors of six VIBS faculty members focus on reproductive biology.
-Research includes mechanisms underlying changes in the female reproductive system during early development, puberty, and gestation, as well as factors that alters the onset of puberty and affects embryo implantation.
+Research endeavors of VIBS faculty members focus on reproductive biology.
+The research includes mechanisms underlying changes in the female reproductive system during early development, puberty, and gestation, as well as factors that alter the onset of puberty and affects embryo implantation.